Jennifer Anderson, RN, BSN; Evidence Based Birth® Instructor

 Doula

-In 2010, I took over the RN Coordinator position of the Volunteer Doula Program at the Sutter Davis Birthing Center.
+In 2010, I took over as RN Coordinator for the Volunteer Doula Program at the Sutter Davis Birthing Center.
 I was a fan of this program from the day I was hired, and jumped at the chance to coordinate it at the first opportunity.
 I was honored to meet, train, and mentor many amazing humans who gave selflessly of their time, day and night, to support birthing couples, sight unseen.
 I ran this program until 2014 and rejoined it again as a volunteer doula in 2021.
 I am proud to walk in the footsteps of the selfless doulas who came before me.

 Educator

-I have been a childbirth educator since 2007 and have helped hundreds of couples in the Davis and surrounding communities learn about the birthing process and navigate this very personal experience for themselves.
+I have been a childbirth educator since 2007 and have helped hundreds of couples in the Davis and surrounding communities learn about the birthing process and navigate this very personal experience.
 I started teaching the Evidence Based Birth® Childbirth Class in 2019, initially locally in my community, and now 100% online with couples joining me from all over the U.S. I love the flexibility, convenience, and safety of teaching 100% online while still gathering weekly for LIVE Zoom classes with each cohort.
-These classes are lively and fun and we always have a great time getting to know each other and treasuring each others values while learning about the evidence in an unbiased way.
+These classes are lively and fun, and we always have a great time getting to know each other and treasuring each other's values while learning about the evidence in an unbiased way.
 I thank my muse, Rebecca Dekker, RN, PhD, and founder of Evidence Based Birth®, for making the evidence relatable and clear for birth workers and couples all over the U.S.

 My teaching style caters to those who desire a deeper knowledge base and want to educate themselves on all of their options.
-As an educator who gets to “walk the walk” every day with couples during the birthing process, I have a unique view on the way births can unfold.
+As an educator who gets to “walk the walk” every day with couples during the birthing process, I have a unique perspective on how births can unfold.
 I’ll never say I’ve seen it all.
 I never will.
 But I’ve seen enough to provide a unique perspective as an educator, while keeping things light-hearted, refreshing and fun.
 Just the way the day of your baby’s birth should be.

 Rebecca Dekker, RN, PhD, and I at the Evidence Based Birth® Conference in Lexington, KY.